alpacahq/alpaca-trade-api-python/README.md

 Under the hood we use the [aiohttp](https://docs.aiohttp.org/en/stable/) library.<br>
 We provide a code sample to get you started with this new approach and it is located [here](examples/historic_async.py).<br>
 Follow along the example code to learn more, and to utilize it to your own needs.<br>

-### Live Stream Data
+### Live Stream Market Data
-There are 2 streams available as described [here](https://alpaca.markets/docs/api-documentation/api-v2/market-data/alpaca-data-api-v2/real-time/).<br>
+There are 2 streams available as described [here](https://alpaca.markets/docs/market-data/#subscription-plans).

-The free plan is using the `iex` stream, while the paid subscription is using the `sip` stream.<br>
+The free plan is using the `iex` stream, while the paid subscription is using the `sip` stream.

-You could subscribe to bars, trades or quotes and trade updates as well.<br>
+You can subscribe to bars, trades, quotes, and trade updates for your account as well.
-Under the example folder you could find different code [samples](https://github.com/alpacahq/alpaca-trade-api-python/tree/master/examples/websockets) to achieve different goals.
-Let's see the basic example<br>
+Under the example folder you can find different [code samples](https://github.com/alpacahq/alpaca-trade-api-python/tree/master/examples/websockets) to achieve different goals.

-We present a new Streamer class under `alpaca_trade_api.stream` for API V2.
+Here in this basic example, We use the Stream class under `alpaca_trade_api.stream` for API V2 to subscribe to trade updates for AAPL and quote updates for IBM.
 ```py
 from alpaca_trade_api.stream import Stream